 The real star of this cookie is the smooth gooey ganache in the center of the cookie.

 For another great chocolate mint dessert try these Andes Chocolate Cookie Cups filled with mint frosting and topped with an Andes Mint.
-Or make these Peppermint Twist Candy Cane Cookies that are shaped like a candy cane are adorable, and look pretty on a cookie tray next to these homemade peppermint patties dipped in rich dark chocolate.
+These Peppermint Twist Candy Cane Cookies that are shaped just like a candy cane are adorable, and look pretty on a cookie tray next to these homemade peppermint patties dipped in rich dark chocolate.